pintub/dataStructure-algo/SlidingWindow.md

           //"Result" variable

           while (right < array.size()) {//Need to remember this, Outer loop condition
-              //If isValid condition depends on a DS which depends on right-pointer char, Compute isValid before If-clause
+              //If isValid condition depends on a DS, which depends on right-pointer char.
+Compute memo & isValid before If-clause
+              //Update Memo
               //Determine "isValid"
               if (isValid) {
                   //"Update Result"
                   right++;
               } else {//"Move Only left pointer in a while loop until window is valid again" while(is Not valid window) {
-                    //"Update Memo"
+                    //"Update Memo" by removing outgoing left pointer value left++;
-                    left++;
                   }
                   //Here Valid window again achieved